-- This slightly later work by Bellini was explicitly inspired by Mantegna's. - The dating of the work is uncertain, though it is usually considered to be later than Presentation at the Temple by Andrea Mantegna (Berlin, c.
-1455), from which Bellini took a very similar placement of the figures. - The commission of the two works is unknown and it has been suggested that the figures are members of the Mantegna and Bellini families. - The main characters are nearly the same as those in Mantegna's work: the Virgin is holding the Child, whose feet are lying on a cushion, while the bearded figure of Simeon is coming to take him.
+- This is an early work by Giovanni Bellini (c.
+1430-1516) and is interesting as it can be compared with a similar early work of the same subject by Andrea Mantegna. - The dating of the work is uncertain, though it is usually considered to be later than Presentation at the Temple by Andrea Mantegna (Berlin, c.
+1455), from which Bellini took a very similar placement of the figures. - The commission of the two works is unknown, as well as if the figures, as is sometimes suggested, portrayed members of the Mantegna and Bellini families. - The main characters are nearly the same as those in Mantegna's work: the Virgin is holding the Child, whose feet are lying on a cushion, while the bearded figure of Simeon is coming to take him.
 In the front is Saint Joseph, which, according to some scholars, would be a portrait of Bellini's father, Jacopo.
 On the sides the painter added two further figures, which make the picture rather crowded.
-Apart his father, other identifications include the author's self-portrait and Mantegna (or his brother Gentile Bellini) for the two men on the right; and Nicolosia, sister of Giovanni and Gentile, and wife of Mantegna, together with their mother Anna for the women on the left. - Bellini also replaced Mantegna's bronze frame with a parapet, making the characters nearer to the observer, and omitted their haloes.
+Apart his father, other identifications include the author's self-portrait and Mantegna (or his brother Gentile Bellini) for the two men on the right; and Nicolosia, sister of Giovanni and Gentile, and wife of Mantegna, together with their mother Anna for the women on the left.

+• Bellini also replaced Mantegna's bronze frame with a parapet, making the characters nearer to the observer, and omitted their haloes.